Israel warns more than 1 million people to evacuate northern Gaza

 We urge the Israeli Authorities to protect all civilians in @UNRWA shelters including schools.

-It remains unclear how hospitals and clinics in northern Gaza, treating the wounded and stream of victims from near-constant bombings, could be evacuated.
+It remains unclear how hospitals and clinics in northern Gaza, treating the stream of wounded victims from near-constant bombings, could be evacuated.
 Hospitals are already at full capacity across Gaza.

+Some 1,500 Palestinians have died in the violence, one-third of them children.

 Hundreds of thousands of Palestinians were already displaced before the Israeli order, many sheltering in U.N.-run schools.
 The entire territory is under full Israeli siege, with no one allowed out and no fuel, food or even water allowed in.
 The main Gaza power plant has completely shut.